-4. Cake boards/ drums
+4. Cake boards/drums

 Every cake needs its own cake board.
 These give stability and strength to cakes and holds them together.
 For large cakes, it’s best to use a cake drum, which is three cake boards that have been glued and pressed together, then covered in foil.
-You can find cake boards at your local crafts store.

-5. Off-set spatula and bench scraper
+5. Off-set spatula and/or bench scraper

 To achieve a beautiful, clean crumb coat and final coat, these two tools will make your work much easier.
-Spread your buttercream icing using the off-set spatula.
+Spread your buttercream icing using the offset spatula.
 Once you have a thick coat of icing, smooth it out using a bench scraper.